 My research focuses on the relationship between literature and history, particularly the histories of religion, politics, and education during the Renaissance and the Protestant Reformation.
 My main contributions have come in two areas.
 The first is the study of religious poetry, from early Protestant psalm translations to John Milton’s Paradise Lost; my interests here include George Herbert, Fulke Greville, and the English metrical psalters, about each of which I have written three essays.
 The second is Shakespeare studies, where my work has explored problems of rhetorical expression in relation to conviction and religious belief.

 My first book, The Performance of Conviction, explores how rejecting the need for rhetorical artifice paradoxically became the rhetorical and literary means by which an early modern culture of conviction sought variously to reform, educate, serve, dominate, or abandon the world.
 My second book, Disciplinary Measures from the Metrical Psalm to Milton, argues that the Reformation attack on the disciplinary structures of the late medieval church significantly affected the way Herbert, Milton, and others understood the power of language – including poetry – to govern conduct and cure souls.

 In 2005 I co-organized the 17th Waterloo Conference on Elizabethan Theatre on the topic of Religion and Theatre, which led to the publication in 2009 of Shakespeare and Religious Change.
 I am now an organizer of the Shakespearean Theatre Conference, a collaboration between the University of Waterloo and the Stratford Festival that runs in Stratford in odd-numbered years.
-For 2017 the conference theme is “Shakespeare 401: What’s Next?”
+For 2021 the conference theme is "Shakespeare in a Changing World."

 Disciplinary Measures from the Metrical Psalms to Milton (Ashgate/Routledge, 2016).